jAAckey1ove/Tianze-Yin/README.md

 ### Curriculars

-Tianze not only focus on school but many activites outside of school and willing to help others.
+Tianze not only focuses on school but also many activities outside of school and is willing to help others.

 ### Accomplishments

-Tianze is an outstanding scholar and programmer who contributed his coding abilities for 2 programs for his school.
+Tianze is an outstanding scholar and programmer who contributed his coding abilities to 2 programs for his school.

 ## In the End